hachyderm/community/README.md

 # The Hachyderm Community

 Welcome to the Hachyderm community.
+We have agreed to the [Mastodon Server Covenant](https://joinmastodon.org/covenant).

 Make sure to check our status page: [status.hachyderm.io](https://status.hachyderm.io)